IP-CAM/Custom-discount-order-totals-extension-Opencart-v.1.5.6.x/README.md

 # Files to EDIT:
 <b>Note:</b> For the sake of this example, files I have edited are core files.
-You must edit files properly by the use of <i>vQmod</i> and by making your own theme for the template file.
+As a good practice, you should edit files properly by the use of <i>vQmod</i> and by making your own theme for the template file.
+This is advisable when you are updating your OpenCart version constantly.
 <br />
-If you changed the name of the "admin" folder, then place admin files accordingly.
+1. If you changed the name of the "admin" folder, then place admin files accordingly.<br />
+2. If you created your own theme, then just copy the changes made from <b>catalog/view/theme/default/template/checkout/cart.tpl</b>.<br />
+3. If you're using vQmod, implement the changes made in <b>catalog/controller/checkout/cart.php</b>.
 <br /><br />
 catalog/controller/checkout/cart.php<br />
 catalog/language/english/checkout/cart.php<br />